Sapient-Predictive-Analytics/dataportal/risk/risk.md

 **Risks and problems**

 There are several potential issues to consider:
-* Market volatility: Crypto markets are highly volatile, and bots may not adapt quickly to sudden changes
+* Market volatility: Native token markets are highly volatile, and bots may not adapt quickly to sudden changes or "whiplash", i.e. get exploited by stop loss chasing players.
+* DEX risk: on Cardano there are a lot of DEXes and some trade very little volume in certain tokens.
+Consider aggregators or choose the most liquid DEX.
-* Technical failures: Bugs, network issues, or exchange API problems can lead to unexpected behavior
+* Technical failures: Bugs, network issues, or exchange API problems can lead to unexpected behavior especially with open source libraries that are not well maintained.
+Also, popular bot scripts could be well known with exploits already waiting for your deployment.
-* Lack of human judgment: Bots can't interpret news or broader market sentiment
+* Lack of human judgment: Bots can't interpret news or broader market sentiment, or when they are parsing newsfeeds are prone to be misled by fake news
 * Over-optimization: Strategies that perform well in backtests may fail in live markets
 * Security risks: Bots require API access to your exchange account, creating potential security vulnerabilities
 * Liquidity issues: For less popular Cardano native tokens, low liquidity can lead to slippage and difficulty executing trades
 * Smart contract risks: If interacting with DeFi protocols, smart contract vulnerabilities could lead to losses
-* Complexity of Cardano's eUTXO model: This can make certain types of automated trading more challenging compared to account-based blockchains
+* Complexity of Cardano's eUTXO model: This can make certain types of automated trading more challenging compared to account-based blockchains (which are more common and probably behind some of the bot logic that went into the most popular scripts)

-When considering automated trading for Cardano native tokens, it's crucial to thoroughly understand these risks and implement robust risk management strategies.
-Additionally, staying informed about Cardano's ecosystem developments and regulatory landscape is essential for successful and compliant automated trading.
+When considering automated trading for native tokens, it is crucial to thoroughly understand these risks and implement robust risk management strategies.

 ### Trading strategies vs buy-and-hold